dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

+#### Validation for multi-threaded reboots (dcoupling the reboot code from the bucketization and process handler code)

+Note that this approach still uses the exact same reboot helper functions in utils.py that the serailized version uses.
+So the basic testing with malformed instance_id, valid instance_id cached, and valid instance_id not cached will have the same results.
+Those tests are regression tested below
+To understand this from a code perspective please see the Code review section above under the multi-threaded batch implemenation section.

+##### Validation with malformed instance_id (multi-threaded restart implementation), ghost ips only

-##### Validation of multi-threaded resurrection module2f(with module2e multi-threaded restart, etc.) with ghost threads
+##### Validation with valid instance_id but cached (multi-threaded restart implementation), ghost ips only

+##### Validation with valid instance_id and not cached (multi-threaded restart implementation), ghost ips only

-##### Validation of multi-threaded resurrection module2f(with module2e multi-threaded restart, etc.)  with ghost threads and HYBRID futures crashes
+##### Validation with module2e multi-threaded restar with ghost ips and HYBRID futures crashes

-##### Validation of multi-threaded resurrection module2f(with module2e multi-threaded restart, etc.) with ghost threads, HYBRID crashes and install_success with 50 nodes
+##### Validation with module2e multi-threaded restartwith ghost ips, HYBRID crashes and install_success with 50 nodes

+So 4 different types idx1 (resurrection but no reboot, in module2e file) , post install futures crash (no resurrection, no reboot and not in module2e file), ghosts ( reboot and resurrection and in module2e file) , install_success (no resurrection and no reboot and wont be in the module2e file)